-Large parts of this building have been coated with a modern cement; this is an example of a modern material used inappropriately to repair a traditional building.
+Large parts of this building had been coated with a modern cement; this is an example of a modern material used inappropriately to repair a traditional building.
 Older buildings are designed to ‘breathe’, allowing a small amount of moisture into the wall and then to evaporate back out.
-Modern cement’s do not breathe; they trap moisture against the natural stone, causing them to saturate with water.
+Modern cements do not breathe; they trap moisture against the natural stone, causing them to saturate with water.
 This wet stone then erodes at an accelerated pace and means that in the future more extensive stone repairs are required.

 Removal of this modern cement and replacement with lime mortar will allow the building to ‘breathe’ as it was originally designed and protect it into the future.